 Student Learning Outcomes

-- Analyze various theoretical and practical concepts of physics used by engineers, physicist and other scientific professionals in the area of kinematics, statics, dynamics, work, energy, rotational motion, gravitation and thermodynamics.
+- Analyze various theoretical and practical concepts of physics used by engineers, physicists, and other scientific professionals in the areas of kinematics, statics, dynamics, work, energy, rotational motion, gravitation, and thermodynamics.

-- Derive formula from basic principles and work out solution to physical problems in the field of mechanics and thermodynamics.
+- Derive formulae from basic principles and work out solutions to physical problems in the field of mechanics and thermodynamics.

-- Draw a complete free-body diagram (FBD) for a classic mechanics problems.
+- Draw complete free-body diagrams (FBD) for classic mechanics problems.

 - Perform vector analysis to solve various mechanics problems.